A message from Blue Cross and Blue Shield of Louisiana CEO I. Steven Udvarhelyi, M.D.

 Connect with Blue Cross on social media for regular updates.

-New Directions has opened up a crisis line to anyone who may need to discuss behavioral health issues related to COVID-19.
-Call 1-833-848-1764 to reach the New Directions Emotional Support Hotline.
+Lucet has a crisis line for anyone who may need to discuss behavioral health issues.
+Call 1-833-848-1764 to reach the Lucet Emotional Support Hotline.
 This is a free and confidential 24/7 helpline staffed by trained and caring professionals.

 Other Resources